Vietnam Leads Surge In Contactless Payments Across Asia-Pacific: Visa Survey Data

-data-text="Vietnam Leads Surge in Contactless Payments Across Asia-Pacific: Visa survey data" data-link=" Leads Surge in Contactless Payments Across Asia-Pacific: Visa survey data" class="whatsapp">Shar

-HO CHI MINH CITY, VIETNAM - media OutReach Newswire - 30 December 2024 - Visa, the global leader in digital payments, reveals a surge in contactless payments across the Asia-Pacific (AP) region, with Vietnam leading the charge based on a recent survey commissioned by Visa done by YouGov[1].
+Arabian Post -HO CHI MINH CITY, VIETNAM – Media OutReach Newswire – 30 December 2024 – Visa, the global leader in digital payments, reveals a surge in contactless payments across the Asia-Pacific (AP) region, with Vietnam leading the charge based on a recent survey commissioned by Visa done by YouGov[1].
 VisaNet data analyzed by the Visa Consulting & Analytics (VCA) shows a significant shift in payment behavior, with nearly one in five transactions processed on the Visa network being contactless in September 2024.

 Survey results reveal that in the AP region, in-app mobile wallets (69%) and tap-to-pay (68%) are the preferred payment methods.
 In Vietnam, mobile wallets are favored payment method by 80% of consumers surveyed, while 68% utilize tap-to-pay.
 Additionally, 39% of Vietnamese consumers trust smartphones for high-value transactions, demonstrating their confidence in mobile payment security and comfort with mobile-first solutions.